ferociousfox/react-help-que/README.md

 Require a 'key' when iterating inside a .map().

 #### State
-If a component needs to alter data, that data must be stored in something called state; never a prop.
-Props are read-only!
+In React, state refers to the current condition and/or circumstance of a component or other relevant data.
+State is data in an application that is dynamic.
+If a component needs to alter data, that data must be stored in something called state, never a prop; Props are read-only!
+States are fluid and ever-changing, props are not.
 Components should only update their own state.
 To make your UI interactive, you need to be able to trigger changes to your underlying data model.
 React makes this easy with state.
-State is never:
+State is not:
+* static
 * passed in from a parent via props
-* changes
 * computed based on any other state or props in your component.
 State can be:
 * user input
 * info from APIs

+*Not all components are capable of possessing state!*

 ### Components
 Basic building blocks of React apps.
 Everything in React is a component.